pleskunov/ceify/README.md

 The program is written in Rust and uses only the standard library.

+The graphical user interface is implemented using [Slint](https://slint.dev), a declarative GUI toolkit.

 ### Structure

 - `SpectralData` represents a single dataset (wavelength + values + type)